wetek-io/Project_3/README.md

 - Image Generation (CycleGAN):

-  - Generate image of bride wearing the selected gown.
+  - Generates image of bride wearing the selected gown.

 ### Why Angular 18?
 The front end of the **Virtual Try-On App** is built using **Angular 18**, chosen specifically for its efficiency, scalability, and ease of use for the client.
 This framework ensures a **loosely coupled** architecture, keeping the UI lightweight while relying on the API for processing.